Consortia in which our projects are embedded: SFB-TR84, NUM-Organo-Strat, RAPID, EC3R.

-Our research is dedicated to the inflammatoryand immunologicalanalysis of the cellular and molecular host-pathogen interaction in the human alveolar compartment.
-By use of our central experimental modelof living human lung tissue, we simulate the onset of pneumonia by infection with important pathogens such as Streptococcus pneumoniae, influenza A virus, corona viruses, Staphylococcus aureus, or e.g. Legionella pneumophila.
+Our research is dedicated to the inflammatory and immunological analysis of the cellular and molecular host-pathogen interaction in the human alveolar compartment.
+By use of our central experimental model of living human lung tissue as well as lung organoids, we simulate the onset of pneumonia by infection with important pathogens such as Streptococcus pneumoniae, influenza A virus, (SARS-)corona viruses, Staphylococcus aureus, or e.g. Legionella pneumophila.

-High-end microscopy in the cellular microbiology of the lung (Hocke – SFB-TR84) is our passion.
+High-end microscopy in the cellular microbiology of the lung is our passion.
 We are pleased to contribute with these techniques as one of the two core projects to the SFB-TR84, „Innate Immunity of the Lung – Mechanisms of Pathogen Attack and Host Defense in Pneumonia“.
 By this, we support many sub-projects of the SFB in the direction of molecular imaging in the pulmonary pathogen-host interaction.
-Various microscopic techniques are used: life-cell and -tissue imaging, FLIM-FRET, FCS, FRAP, spectral imaging and linear unmixing, or superresolution microscopy.
-These are based on the Zeiss systems LSM 780 and ELYRA.
+Various microscopic techniques are used: life-cell and -tissue imaging, FLIM-FRET, FCS, FRAP, spectral imaging and linear unmixing, or super-resolution microscopy.

-In own projects, we are currently focussing on the role of mitochondrial dysfunction and its contribution to cell death and innate immune activation after pneumococcal or influenza infection, Hocke/Hippenstiel SFB-TR84.
+Our projects are currently focussing e.g. on the cellular tropism / immune activation of SARS-/MERS-CoV and its related virulence.
+Other projects aim at elucidating the role of mitochondrial dysfunction and its contribution to cell death and innate immune activation after pneumococcal or influenza infection.